hqy117/RISCV_MICRO_SIMULATOR/README.md

 ## File Creation Guide
-If you don't know how to create a file using the command line, you can use one of the following methods:
+If you don't know how to create a file using the command line, you can use following methods:

 ### Using `cat`
 ```bash